patrycja93/OX/readme.md

 Author: Patrycja Hyjek

+### Information about project

+Prerequisites:
+* java version 11
+* minimum maven version 3.6.0

 ### Launching

-1. Prerequisites: JDK 11, Maven 3
-2. Setup: nothing aside from prerequisites
-3. Launch game:

-Game launches with default values it means: board size - 3x3 and unbroken line - 3.
+The game has 3 modes.
+1. Normal game with 2 players.
+2. Automatic tests.
+3. Computer with player(under construction).

+##### Ad.
+1
+There are two arguments.
+Number of matches are always 3.
+* board size - default 3
+* unbroken line - default 3

-* `mvn clean package`
+`mvn clean package`

-* `java -jar ./target/ox-1.0.0.jar`
+`java -jar ./target/ox-1.0.0.jar board_size unbroken_line`

-4. Demo mode:

-In demo mode you have possibility to put three arguments:
+##### Ad.
+2

+There are three arguments.
+Number of matches are calculate based on the possibility of winning.
+Number of matches for draw are set on default value equals 1.
 * arg1 - board size
 * arg2 - unbroken line

-* arg3 - checking towards (0-horizontal, 1-vertical, 2-diagonal up, 3-diagonal down)
+* arg3 - checking towards (0-horizontal, 1-vertical, 2-diagonal up, 3-diagonal down, 4 - draw)

-* `mvn clean package`
+`mvn clean package`

-*  `java -jar ./target/ox-1.0.0.jar arg1 arg2 arg3`
+`java -jar ./target/ox-1.0.0.jar arg1 arg2 arg3`

-For example `java -jar ./target/ox-1.0.0.jar 5 4 0`
-Results from demo will be saved in: main/resources/pl/patrycja/ox/ui/test_out.txt
+Results from demo will be saved in: src/main/resources/pl/patrycja/ox/ui/test_out.txt

-### Tips:

-1. If you put the second argument greater than first in demo mode, the game won't generate sequences.
-2. If amount of arguments will be different than three, game will launch in normal mode.

-### Future

-In the future the user will have possibility to put two arguments:

-* arg1 - board size
-* arg2 - unbroken line
+##### Ad.
+3

+There is also developed mode the game with computer.
+But now you can only choose the language and enter the player name.
+The board size, unbroken line and number of matches are set on default value equals 3.

+`mvn clean package`

+`java -jar ./target/ox-1.0.0.jar`

+###### TIPS: If your boar size will be lower than unbroken line the values will be switched.
+If your board size or unbroken line will be lower than 3 the values will be set on default value equals 3.